MicrosoftDocs/microsoft-authentication-library-java/msal-java-articles/getting-started/acquiring-tokens-with-username-and-password.md

 > [!NOTE]
 > Although this is useful in some cases (DevOps scenarios), if you want to use Username/password in interactive scenarios where you provide your own UI, you should really think about how to move away from it.
 By using username/password you are giving-up a number of things:
+>
-> - Core tenants of modern identity: password gets fished, replayed.
-Because we have this concept of a share secret that can be intercepted.
+> - Core tenets of modern identity: password gets fished, replayed.
+Because we have this concept of a shared secret that can be intercepted.
 > This is incompatible with passwordless.
 > - users who need to do MFA won't be able to sign-in (as there is no interaction)
 > - Users won't be able to do single sign-on